baharmon/landscape_evolution/tutorial.md

 Copy `elevation_2016` from the `PERMANENT` mapset to the current mapset using the module [g.copy](https://grass.osgeo.org/grass74/manuals/g.copy.html).
+The input elevation map must be in the current mapset so that it can be registered in the temporal datasbase.
 ```
 g.region region=region res=1
 r.mask vector=watershed